collective/collective.dancing/docs/README.txt

 modification for most of your use cases.
 And should you find something that Singing and Dancing can't do, it's built to be easily extended via plug-ins using the Zope 3 Component Architecture.

-Singing and Dancing is still under heavy development.
-We consider it stable, but there are going to be API changes in the future.

 Features
 --------